chvvkumar/SV241-Unbound/AscomAlpacaProxy/readme.md

 *   Auto-detection of the SV241 serial port.
 *   Exposes all power outputs as a single ASCOM `Switch` device.
 *   Exposes environmental sensors as an ASCOM `ObservingConditions` device.
+*   **Modern Web Interface:** A responsive, dark-themed dashboard with glassmorphism effects.
+*   **Telemetry History:** Automatic CSV logging of all sensor data with an interactive historical chart visualization.
 *   Provides a web-based setup page for configuration, including network settings.
 *   Manages the connection to the device automatically.
 *   Desktop notifications for device connection and disconnection events.